elechouse/VoiceRecognitionV3/README.md

 [Back to index][index]
 [id03]: #check-signature-of-one-record-03
 #### Check Signature of One Record (03)
+Use this command to check the signature of one record.
 **Format:**
 | AA | 03 | 03 | Record | 0A |
 **Return:**